haoxiangyang89/GDPOptimize/README.md

 # GDPOptimize
-This is the repository for GDP optimization
+This is the repository for GDP optimization developed and maintained by Haoxiang Yang, Kenneth Kuhn of RAND Corporation.